shikharx06/learn-rest-api/readme.md

 - [Rest api tutorial by DevEd](https://www.youtube.com/watch?v=vjf774RKrLc). :point_left: In this video, he connects mLAB to his app for mongo database.
 But they have stopped accepting new users.
 You can use Mongo Atlas instead.

   - [connect Mongo Atlas to your app](https://www.youtube.com/watch?v=vjf774RKrLc)
-  - [very old video showing how to connect Mongo to Atlas.](https://www.youtube.com/watch?v=WDrU305J1yw).
+  - [very old video showing how to connect your app to Mongo Atlas.](https://www.youtube.com/watch?v=WDrU305J1yw).
 You can follow his coding methods.
 But not the way he connects DB because that's outdated.

 ---